ivancuric/js-perf/README.md

 ### Load

 You should target a page load in under 1000ms.
-This is a pretty difficult goal to reach on mobile devices, but
+This is a pretty difficult goal to reach on mobile devices, since it also includes

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk1OTYzMjI4N119
+eyJoaXN0b3J5IjpbNDg2NjI5NjUxXX0=
 -->